Nickchapman3773/Uranium-Fever/README.md

 - Add another exclusion for the Wabbajack Installation location.
 - This process will also need to be done for any third-party antivirus.

+## Disabling Steam Overlay
+> [!tip]
+> This process disables Steam Overlay, which has been known to cause crashes and worsen performance.

+- Navigate to your `steam folder` (the same folder where your steam.exe is).
+- Right click `GameOverlayRenderer.dll` and open properties.
+- Open the `security tab` and click `edit`.
+- Click the `Deny` option under `Read & Execute` for every user.
+- Click `Apply`, then `Yes`.
+- In the same folder, right click `SteamOverlayVulkanLayer.dll` and open properties.
+- Open the `security tab` and click `edit`.
+- Click the `Deny` option under `Read & Execute` for every user.
+- Click `Apply`, then `Yes`.

 ## DXVK
 > [!tip]
 > DXVK can yield a significant performance boost, though can also cause visual artifacting and increased memory use.
 If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever